-The City of Richmond
+City of Richmond

-Joint Jurisdiction of the City and the ALC
+Joint Jurisdiction of the City and ALC

-Soil Removal and Fill Deposition Application Process
+Soil Removal and Fill Deposit Application Submission Process

-The first step in the application process is to complete and submit a “Soil Removal / Fill Deposit" application, in accordance with Schedule C of Soil Removal and Fill Deposit Regulation Bylaw No. 8094.
-All applications must be accompanied with a Certificate of Title, as well as a cheque in the amount of $600 payable to the City of Richmond (non-refundable application fee).
-In addition, a Corporate Registry must be provided if the registered owner identifies as a company.
+The first step in the application process is to submit a completed Schedule 'C' Soil Removal / Fill Deposit application.
+The completed application form must be accompanied with a Certificate of Title and non-refundable application fee ($600).
+A Corporate Registry must be provided if the registered owner identifies as a company.

 Application Review Process